danEdmonds/danedmonds.github.io/_sections/work.md

 ---

 I have a knack for building scalable and sustainable design systems.
 I execute clean, elegant markup and JavaScript to build accessible, responsive, performant, cross-browser compatible websites.

+Check out what I'm tinkering with on [CodePen](https://codepen.io/danedmonds/pens/public).